 Carpathia Credit Union

-The Carpathia Credit Union (CCU) branch at the corner of Waverley Street and Grant Avenue consists of a new 3,200 sq ft building with a drive through ATM and the redevelopment of a site formerly occupied by a gas station / convenience store.
+The Carpathia Credit Union (CCU) branch at the corner of Waverley Street and Grant Avenue consists of a new 3,200 square-foot building with a drive through ATM and the redevelopment of a site formerly occupied by a gas station / convenience store.

 Located within a residential area and at a significant commercial crossroad, CCU wanted a building design that was attractive and respectful to the neighborhood, and would serve as a tribute to their heritage and financial success while contributing to the new community of which they would be a part.